rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Content.md

 - [**solution-quality-check-on-pr**](../.github/workflows/solution-quality-check-on-pr.yml):
    - Trigger: pull request tarteging the `main` branch and with changes on specific folders
    - Summary of actions:
+      - get and set variables
-      - create a just-in-time Dataverse Build environment
+      - create a just-in-time Dataverse Build environment (*using the **create-just-in-time-build-environment** reusable workflow*)
       - pack the considered solution
       - execute the solution checker on the considered solution and generate an execute condition if thresholds are not met
       - test the solution type conversion (unmanaged to managed) using the just-in-time Dataverse Build environment